studio journal

 november 2024 | 35.2483° S, 149.1209° E

-Chromatogram of dead butterfly: At the end of last spring I found a kaleidoscope of dead butterflies (heteronympha paradelpha) on a windowsill in my apartment.
+chromatogram of a dead butterfly: at the end of spring I found a kaleidoscope of dead butterflies (heteronympha paradelpha) on a windowsill in my apartment.
 A grevillea grows outside the open window and I think the butterflies got lost on their tour around the flowers.
 This windowsill is an invertebrate graveyard!
 I say them a prayer, take a photograph on 35mm film, and turn their left-behind bodies into chromatograms.
 A momento mori to the dead butterflies I encounter on my apartment windowsill.

 may 2023 | 35.40475° S, 148.80060° E